trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 yarn create vite
 ```

 Then follow the prompts.
-Choose React and then Typescript:
+Choose React and then Typescript+SWC:

 ```shell
 ?
 Project name: › app #Enter your project name